MVJyothiPriya/robotic-disassembly-depth-estimation/README.md

 This notebook demonstrates how different depth estimation models were applied to the dataset.

-2. The **DepthCrafter folder** contains the implementation of one of the tested models.
+2. The **DepthCrafter folder** contains the implementation of one of the evaluated models.

-3. The **depth-capstone/scripts folder** contains scripts used for running the experiments.
+3. The **depth-capstone/scripts folder** contains scripts used to run experiments.

 4. Generated logs can be found in: